Unloosed/summer-olympics-2026/README.md

 # 🏅 Summer Olympics 2026

 Welcome to the official repository for the **Summer Olympics 2026**!
-This project is dedicated to organizing and documenting the upcoming family and friends Olympic games.
+This project is dedicated to organizing and documenting the upcoming family and friends Olympic games in June.

 ## 📂 Project Structure